-You’ll get more help than if you do it yourself, and it will be cheaper than instructing a lawyer.
-This option is best if your circumstances are relatively straightforward – more complex cases may require a solicitor's expertise.
+You’ll get more help than if you do it yourself, and it may be cheaper than instructing a lawyer.
+This option is useful if your circumstances are relatively straightforward – more complex cases may require a solicitor's expertise.

-Will-writing services start at around £80, and will rise to a few hundred pounds in some cases.
-The cost will depend on the complexity of your estate, and the expertise of the company you hire.
+Will-writing services start at around £80, and will rise to a few hundred pounds, depending on the complexity of your estate, and the expertise of the company.